bthtsang/bthtsang.github.io/_pages/research.md

 - Developing and applying deep learning models to analyze astronomical data.

 Using analytical and numerical methods, I focus primarily on the study of how radiation impacts the lives and deaths of massive stars.
 I strive to understand the physical mechanisms governing the dynamics of radiation-dominated stellar systems and to provide insights on how to interpret their observations.
 My research projects also necessitate continuous improvements of the numerical methods in radiation transport and hydrodynamics, which I also devote a portion of my time on.
-In the following, I will briefly summarize a few past and ongoing projects.
+[//]:# In the following, I will briefly summarize a few past and ongoing projects.
+In the following, you will find links to a few ongoing projects that I am working on.

 ## Lives of Massive Stars